circlefin/malachite/specs/english/forced-updates/README.md

 ## Central aspects of the composition
 The validity property of consensus (which determines whether a specific block can be decided on in L2), is defined by L1 and PR: **A block _b_ produced by L2 is valid iff L1 can successfully verify _PR(b)_**
     - _PR(b)_ actually stands for a combined proof of multiple L2 blocks.
-In practice not every block is proven individualy to L1
+In practice not every block is proven individually to L1
     - validity is dependent on time, in particular the time on Ethereum.
 A block that is valid now, can become invalid if it takes too long to get a proof on L1.
 (This is due to stale registrations introduced below)

 ### Proofs